aoleg/Photographic-styles-and-wildcards-for-Krea-2/README.md

 text rather than wrapping it), and category names are slugified (`Camera position & optics` -> `camera-position-optics`).

-**Negatives don't carry over automatically.** This is a real gap between the two formats, not a detail I glossed over: `styles.csv` pairs each style with its own negative prompt, but Dynamic Prompts wildcards have no equivalent mechanism — there's no "if you pick this positive, use this negative" link.
-The file includes a parallel `styles_negative` tree with matching category names and list order, but `__styles/x__` and `__styles_negative/x__` are drawn independently and will not stay in sync during generation.
-In practice this matters less than it
-sounds: most film-stock and decade negatives are the same one shared line ("a clinical digital photograph with noise-free rendering, oversharpened edges, and an HDR-processed look"), so pasting that single line as a static negative covers most of the pack.
-Only Quality, Digital Snapshots, Flash Photography, The Misc Bin, Lighting, Composition, Camera Position & Optics, Color & Tonality, Atmosphere, Moment & Motion, and Focus & Depth have negatives that differ per entry, and those are the only categories where you lose anything by not pairing them.

 ## Known limitations

 - Name-anchor strength varies.
 Famous stocks and looks (Kodachrome, Tri-X, Velvia, Portra,